Zus's operational data store is based on FHIR. We offer a robust FHIR REST API, as detailed in our API Reference.

-Zus uses FHIR's validation framework to evaluate whether resources written to the Operational Data Store (ODS) meet a minimum threshold of data validity.
+Zus uses FHIR's validation framework to evaluate whether resources written to the ZAP meet a minimum threshold of data validity.

 FHIR evaluates validity based on the following aspects of a resource: